pettod/charuco-corner-detection/README.md

 1. ```matlab_read_corners_example.m```

 Example file on how to read the ChArUco corner coordinates and IDs from the written ```.mat``` file.
-Needs to know the written corner coordinates and IDs file names, maximum number of corners in the ChArUco checkerboard and the number of written images.
+Needs to know the written corner coordinates and IDs file names, maximum number of corners in the ChArUco calibration board and the number of written images.
 Uses file ```read_corners_from_mat.m``` for reading.

 2. ```matlab_charuco_example.m```

 Example file on how to use the ChArUco corner detection API through Matlab.
-This is the file for Matlab users who want directly detect ChArUco checkerboard's corners with corner IDs by using only Matlab.
+This is the file for Matlab users who want directly detect ChArUco calibration board's corners with corner IDs by using only Matlab.
 If ChArUco corner detection is needed in your project, you will have to copy files ```charuco.py``` and ```detect_charuco_corners.m``` to your project folder.